gudyfte/Tanks-Wars-Game/README.md

 2nd step (execute program): java TanksGame/tanksGame

-How to play the game:
+How to play the game: Both players use same computer keyboard to control two tanks.
-This game is a two player game.
-Both players can play from the same computer.
-Player one represents first tank.
-Player two represents second tank.

 Player One controls are:
 * A: Rotate left